 Difficulty with communication

-Individuals with autism have a restricted range of interests.
-For example, a 6-year-old child with autism may play with his or her toy train to the exclusion of all other toys.
-Additionally, people with autism may engage in repetitive play activities such as spinning the wheels on a toy car rather than pretending to drive it, or dangling a shoelace in front of their eyes for long periods of time.
-Other repetitive behaviors may include motor movements, such as hand flapping, spinning, or jumping.
-Individuals with autism can be very resistant to changes in routine or transitions between activities.
-Even a minor change could be a great upset to an individual with autism.
-With effective teaching, many individuals with autism can learn to play appropriately with toys and engage in meaningful leisure activities.
+People with autism have restrictive, repetitive behavior, interests and activities.
+For example, a child with autism may play with only one toy or watch the same video repeatedly.
+They may engage in peculiar, sustained play activities such as spinning the wheels of a toy car instead of pretending to drive it, or dangling an object in front of their eyes for long periods of time.
+Others may focus intensely on a particular topic, such as dinosaurs or vacuum cleaners, to the exclusion of any other interests.
+Individuals with autism can be very reliant on specific routines and resistant to changes.
+Even a minor change in their routine or environment could be a great upset to a child or adult with autism.